Love What You Do, Do What You Love. Here’s why and how to find out what that is:

 About the Author

 Award-winning Julia Blake founded Blake Consultants nine years ago to help ambitious owners of small to medium-sized businesses looking for growth and success.
-We predominantly work with UK-based and international Coaches, Consultants and Consultancies.
+We predominantly work with UK-based and international Coaches, Consultants, Consultancies and Service Based Businesses.

 Here’s how Blake Consultants can help: